Tangkak: History

-The sub-districts of Tangkak and Muar; referred as Muar Utara and Muar Selatan respectively earlier.
-The Tangkak district was the northern part of the Muar district which was separated from the southern part by the Muar River.
-In 2006 both were administratively divided and Tangkak was upgraded to a full-fledged district, and it was initially named as the Ledang district after the Mount Ledang nearby.
-The Ledang district covers Tangkak town, Tanjung Agas, Kesang, Sungai Mati, Serom, Sagil and Bukit Gambir.
-A ceremony headed by the sultan on 9 June 2008 saw the official proclamation of that northern part becoming Johor's 10th district named Ledang District.
-The district was then renamed Tangkak District at the end of 2015 by the decree of Sultan Ibrahim Ismail to preserve the historical value of traditional name of places in the state.
+Prior to 2008, the larger Muar District encompasses the sub-districts of Tangkak and Muar; referred as Muar Utara ("North Muar") and Muar Selatan ("South Muar"), respectively.
+The Tangkak district was the northern part of Muar District, which was separated from the southern half by the Muar River.
+In 2006, both were administratively divided and Tangkak was upgraded to a full-fledged district, and it was initially named as the Ledang district after the Mount Ledang nearby.
+By the end of 2015, the district was renamed as Tangkak by the decree of the Sultan of Johor, Sultan Ibrahim ibni Almarhum Sultan Iskandar, to preserve the historical value of traditional name of places in the state.